1982–83 FIS Ski Jumping World Cup

 The 1982–83 FIS Ski Jumping World Cup was the fourth World Cup season in ski jumping.

 Season began in Cortina d'Ampezzo, Italy on 18 December 1982 and was finished in Planica, Yugoslavia on 27 March 1983.
 The individual World Cup overall winner was Finnish ski jumper Matti Nykänen who also won Four Hills Tournament, Per Bergerud won Swiss Tournament and Klaus Ostwald won Bohemia Tournament.
 Nations Cup was given to Team of Norway.

 25 men's individual events on 17 different venues in 12 countries on two different continents (Europe and North America) were held.
-No competition was cancelled this season, but two were rescheduled from Harrachov to Liberec due to lack of snow.
+No competition was cancelled this season, but one was rescheduled from Liberec to Harrachov due to lack of snow.

 Peaks of the season were Four Hills Tournament, Swiss Tournament, Bohemia Tournament and K.O.P.
 International Ski Flying Week and FIS Ski Flying World Championships.

 Competitions were held on two different continents; Europe and North America.

-On 19 March 1983, in Harrachov, Czechoslovakian ski jumper Pavel Ploc set and improved the world record on 181 metres (594 ft.
+On 19 March 1983, in Harrachov, Czechoslovak ski jumper Pavel Ploc set and improved the world record on 181 metres (594 ft.
 This competition was full of hard crashes.